The Duffield Family Foundation (Maddie's Fund)

 Application Success Factors

-Match Your Needs with Funder Priorities: Successful proposals demonstrate clear understanding of the seven basic elements of grant proposals and how organizational needs align with Maddie's current strategic priorities around keeping pets and people together, reducing barriers to care, and community collaborations.
+Match Your Needs with Funder Priorities: Successful proposals demonstrate clear understanding of the seven basic elements of grant proposals and how organisational needs align with Maddie's current strategic priorities around keeping pets and people together, reducing barriers to care, and community collaborations.

 Be Complete and Thorough: Due to high application volume, incomplete applications may not receive follow-up.
 Ensure all required information is included before submission.

 Demonstrate Community Impact: The foundation "tends to support smaller, community-based groups that have a large and positive impact on the lives of dogs and cats in their communities."
-Emphasize local impact and community-centric approaches.
+Emphasise local impact and community-centric approaches.

 Participate in Community: Engagement in Maddie's Community Conversations (Monday Zoom sessions) and Pet Forum not only provides grant opportunities but also demonstrates commitment to the broader animal welfare community.